rmcanany/SolidEdgeHousekeeper/README.md

 ## INSTALLATION
 There is no installation per se.
 The preferred method is to download or clone the project and compile it yourself.

-The other option is to use the latest released version here https://github.com/rmcanany/SolidEdgeHousekeeper/releases  Click the latest release, then from the Assets list, click the SolidEdgeHousekeeper zip file.
+The other option is to use the latest released version here https://github.com/rmcanany/SolidEdgeHousekeeper/releases  Under the latest release, click the SolidEdgeHousekeeper-vx.x.x.zip file (sometimes hidden under the Assets dropdown).
 It should prompt you to save it.
 Choose a convenient location on your machine.
 Extract the zip file (probably by right-clicking and selecting Extract All).
 Double-click the .exe file to run.

 ## OPERATION
 On each file type's tab, select which errors to detect.
 On the General tab, browse to the desired input folder, then select the desired file search option.